 As you can imagine, the figures vary widely, and it's all based on the lot, the location, type of home and current demand.

-I’ve seen lot premiums in Florida communities range from a few thousand dollars to well over $100,000.
+I've seen lot premiums in Florida communities range from a few thousand dollars to hundreds of thousands of dollars.

 Now that's a pretty broad range, right.
 Why?